xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 behind our technological choices can motivate the students through any initial difficulties of learning how to code "the hard way," without shortcuts or artificial limitations.

+### 1.3 Privilege simplicity and human legibility over complexity and machine efficiency.

+Whenever possible we privilege legibility and longevity over terseness of expression, cleverness, or performance.
+We begin by having our students describe their program, step by step, in language natural to them and to their task.
+Pseudocode in plain English becomes the basis for well documented programs and readable code that can be easily maintained or adapted.

+The file formats we use to store data have serious implications for anyone's ability to make use of that data in the future.
+As a format's underlying code tends toward opacity, it becomes increasingly difficult for new programmers to read during development and for others to draw on files in that format in the future.
+The number and complexity of file formats relates closely to the proliferation of closed tools and platforms: arcane file formats inhibit access to a file's contents as raw data or, for that matter, on any platform but the one for which it was intended.
+The danger of a single-platform format is most acutely felt by archivists faced with preserving short-lived data structures meant for obsolete platforms.
+For humanists who rarely work with truly large datasets or collections, the risk of rapid obsolescence offsets any hypothetical gains in speed or performance offered by a new note-taking platform, a needlessly complex database, or a constantly upgrading proprietary text editor.[^ln-plain] When selecting a data format, we ask: Does it need special software to render?
+How long has it been around? and What organization is responsible for maintaining the standard?

+[^ln-plain]: Conveniently for us, the Unix philosophy privileges inputs and outputs in plain text format, which can be used to store everything from personal notes, to article drafts, to huge datasets of metadata.
+Unix provides many powerful utilities that work with plain text.
+In fact, the notion of human readability is even encoded at the operating system level.

+### 1. Ideas are more important than tools

+The What? and the Why? should come before the How?
+Research objectives determine the appropriate tools and methodologies.

+### 1.6 Divide big problems into small, modular components.

+Our goals in the classroom go beyond the instrumental.
+The ability to automate machines is merely a side effect of algorithmic, analytical thinking.
+To learn to think like a programmer is useful in many contexts: it involves dividing big, complex, and seemingly intractable problems into small, modular, solvable components.
+Writing a grant proposal, for example, a book, or a dissertation may initially seem like a daunting and onerous task, but progress can be made once it is divided into small, doable steps, as though it were a recipe for making a cake (an exercise we use in the classroom).

+### 1.7 Be "lazy" by automating mundane tasks, but do it right by commenting your
+code, taking notes, and sharing with others.

+Programmers are smart and lazy.
+After doing a task more than a few times, a good programmer's intuition will be to automate the task.
+For example, we often use the `rsync` command to back up our documents; however, after a few months of running it manually, we can delegate that task to the built-in scheduler called `cron`.
+Humanists may not have the same automating impulse, but they can save just as much time with automation.
+As the daily computing tasks of humanists are considered in these terms, inefficiencies and causes of unnecessary repetition can be eliminated.
+The saying normally goes that if you do it more than *once*, automate.
+You have to know, however, exactly *what* to automate.
+When backing up your files, do you want to back up the whole system or a few select folders?
+How often should the backup script run?
+The answers become apparent only after extensive manual use.
+As we introduce automated "daemons" that run tasks on our behalf, we want to make sure we think through any unintended side-effects, be they technological, personal, or political.

+Although programmers are lazy, they are lazy in the right way.
+Doing things badly or in a haphazard fashion accumulates technological, intellectual, and eventually an ethical debt to yourself and your community.
+Code comments (or the lack of them) are a common site of egregious laziness: it is easy to skip documenting your code or to document insufficiently.
+"It just works, why bother?"
+However, a piece of code that makes perfect sense today may seem impenetrable tomorrow.
+Without comments, time needs to be spent to recreate the reasoning behind the original implementation.
+Similarly, we advise our students against simply cutting and pasting code snippets from our tutorials.
+We want them to follow our thinking, to annotate, and to review their notes regularly.
+In the social context, lazy practices are unethical because they "bank" against the labor of others in the future, saving one's own time now at the expense of someone else's later.
+Doing things the right way the first time costs less than making up for it down the line.

 <!---
 JS: Mention the CS chair observation?